h2tc-roboticsx/H2TC/doc/data_file_explanation.md

     * **rgbd0_ts.csv**: The timestamps of rgbd0 frames.
 This is the same as the timestamp file `/raw/17471.csv` but  is renamed to be more interpretable.
     * **rgbd1_ts.csv**: similar data as `rgbd0_ts.csv` but for rgbd1 frames.
     * **rgbd2_ts.csv**: similar data as `rgbd0_ts.csv` but for rgbd2 frames.
-    * **event_xypt.csv**: The decoded [Contrast Detector (CD) events](https://docs.prophesee.ai/stable/concepts.html#event-generation).
+    * **event_xypt.csv**: The decoded [Contrast Detector (CD)](https://docs.prophesee.ai/stable/concepts.html#event-generation) events.
-      * x: The width in range [0, 1279], where 0 corresponds to the left of the image.
+      * x: The width in range [0, 1279], where 0 corresponds to the leftmost of the image.
-      * y: The height in range [0, 719], where 0 corresponds to the top of the image.
+      * y: The height in range [0, 719], where 0 corresponds to the topmost of the image.
-      * p: polarity
+      * p: The polarity
-        * 0: The corresponding CD event is off, i.e. detecting a negative contrast that light changes from lighter to darker
+        * 0: The corresponding CD event is off, i.e. a negative contrast is detected that light changes from lighter to darker.
-        * 1: The corresponding CD event is on, i.e. detecting a positive contrast that light changes from darker to lighter
+        * 1: The corresponding CD event is on, i.e. a positive contrast is detected that light changes from darker to lighter.
-      * t: The timestamp of the light change.
+      * t: The timestamp of the light change in the UNIX nanosecond.
     * ***event/***: The frame-based visualization of events.
       * **{frame_ID}.jpg**: A frame visualization of events accumulated in a fixed period (1/60 second for 60 FPS).
 For each pixel, it is initialized with the background color (dark blue).
 If the polarity of the event located at the pixel occurs positive (negative) over the period, the pixel changes to white (light blue).
 Check [Event Generation](https://docs.prophesee.ai/stable/concepts.html#event-generation) for more details.
 The digits `{frame_ID}` represent the frame index.
     * **event_frames_ts.csv**: The timestamps of event frames in the above directory *event/*.